MongoEngine/mongoengine/docs/upgrade.rst

 0.14.0
 ******
-This release includes a few bug fixes and another significant code cleanup.
+This release includes a few bug fixes and a significant code cleanup.
 The most important change is that `QuerySet.as_pymongo` no longer supports a `coerce_types` mode.
 If you used it in the past, a) please let us know of your use case, b) you'll need to override `as_pymongo` to get the desired outcome.